 110 – POP3

 …and here is the list of protocols that are fair game on the exam:

-For the encryption types look up exam sub-objective 2.5 “Compare and contrast various WiFi networking standards and encryption types”.
-The encryption types that you can be asked about are: WEP, WPA, WPA2, TKIP, AES.
+For the encryption types lookup exam sub-objective 2.5 “Compare and contrast various WiFi networking standards and encryption types”.
+The encryption types that you can be asked about are WEP, WPA, WPA2, TKIP, AES.

 You want to try to remember network speeds distances and protocols.
 On a sheet of paper you can draw a segmented illustration of the different values like below (rough examples) do Ports, security WEP TKIP AES.
-Anything you’ll likely to have trouble with from cable lengths to capacities.
-Pick your weak areas then create short easy to memorize list.
+Anything you’ll likely have trouble with from cable lengths to capacities.
+Pick your weak areas then create a short and easy to memorize list.
 Now as you sit for the test quickly commit this data to the worksheet provided.